 Let’s split dataset by using function train_test_split(). you need to pass basically 3 parameters features, target, and test_set size.
 Additionally, you can use random_state to select records randomly.
 Here, random_state simply sets seed to the random generator, so that your train-test splits are always deterministic.
 If you don’t set seed, it is different each time.

 from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(text_counts, data['Liked'], test_size=0.3, random_state=1)

 Model Building and Evaluation

-Let’s build the Text Classification Model using Multinomial Naive Bayes Classifier.
+Let’s build the Text Classification Model using the Multinomial Naive Bayes Classifier.

-First, import the MultinomialNB module and create Multinomial Naive Bayes classifier object using MultinomialNB() function.
+First, import the MultinomialNB module and create a Multinomial Naive Bayes classifier object using MultinomialNB() function.

 Then, fit your model on the train set using fit() and perform prediction on the test set using predict().

 from sklearn.naive_bayes import MultinomialNB #Import scikit-learn metrics module for accuracy calculation from sklearn import metrics # Model Generation Using Multinomial Naive Bayes clf = MultinomialNB().fit(X_train, y_train) predicted= clf.predict(X_test) print("MultinomialNB Accuracy:",metrics.accuracy_score(y_test, predicted))